 We know this is mind-boggling but here is the good thing – If you are part of a package tour, then you do not have to worry about all these details since your tour company will suffer these headaches on your behalf.
 It is the intrepid solo ranger travelling off the beaten path who will need to master all the above!

-How has your experience using the Safari Card been?
+How has your experience with the Safari Card been?
+Share by commenting below.